The Complete Guide to Grasse Perfume

-Galimard’s perfume making has mainly been focused on using the flowers that are natural resources of Grasse, which are jasmine, rose, lavender, orange flower, and tuberose.
+Galimard’s perfume-making has mainly been focused on using the flowers that are natural resources of Grasse, which are jasmine, rose, lavender, orange flower, and tuberose.

 The scents are then extracted from the flowers in order to create exquisite perfume.

-The Galimard is the third oldest perfumery in the world.
+Galimard is the third oldest perfumery in the world.

 Today, you can take tours of the factory and museum to learn more about the history of Galimard, their perfume-making process, and the secrets to the world-famous perfume of Galimard.
 You’ll be able to visit their laboratory where their perfumes are created, the bottling process, and more.

-Shortly after the first world war, the entrepreneur Eugène Fuchs, made the decision of setting up his very own perfumery with the idea of selling perfumes and perfumery products to tourists that now had been starting to find their way to the beautiful French Riviera, and also had found interest in perfume, as smelling good now was a trend of the wealthy.
+Shortly after the first world war, the entrepreneur Eugène Fuchs, made the decision of setting up his very own perfumery with the idea of selling perfumes and perfumery products to tourists that now had been started to find their way to the beautiful French Riviera, and also had found interest in perfume, as smelling good now was a trend of the wealthy.